Degamisu/Console-Weather-App/README.md

 ## Security

-Some people get a little worried when they hear "Tracking."
-This app does not take personal information/location and uploads it anywhere.
-Your location is contained in the console and only used to gather weather data.
-Your location is broad, therefore there will be no worries about leaked locations.
-If this is forked and not committed to the official repository, it may not be safe.
-Check the repositories code to see if it is safe.
+Privacy is a top concern for users, especially when it comes to applications that involve location tracking.
+Rest assured, the Console Weather App prioritizes user privacy and follows these principles:

+- **No Personal Information Collection:** The app does not collect any personal information or location data beyond what is necessary for gathering weather information.

+- **Local Console Usage:** Your location is used solely within the console environment to fetch real-time weather data.
+It is not transmitted or stored externally.

+- **Broad Location Data:** The app only accesses broad location information, ensuring that no specific details are leaked.

+It's important to note that the safety of the app depends on its usage and commitment to the official repository.
+If you ever fork the project, please review the code to ensure its safety.

 ## Sources